quietboil/sibyl/README.md

 - Column value is returned as an `Option`.
 However, if a column is declared as `NOT NULL`, like `EMPLOYEE_ID` and `LAST_NAME`, the result will always be `Some` and therefore can be safely unwrapped.
 - `LAST_NAME` and `FIRST_NAME` are retrieved as `&str`.
 This is fast as they are borrowed directly from the respective column buffers.
 However, those values will only be valid during the lifetime of the row.
 If the value needs to continue to exist beyond the lifetime of a row, it should be retrieved as a `String`.

-**Note** that instead of column indexes sibyl also accepts column names.
-The row processing loop of the previous example can be written as:
+**Note** that while Sibyl expects 0-based indexes to reference projection columns, it also accepts column names.
+Thus, the row processing loop of the previous example can be written as:

 ```rust
 while let Some( row ) = rows.next()? {